Most training projects need a team. Unless you work for a big company with internal staff, you’ll probably need to hire a team to build a project.

-Most agencies, especially healthcare organizations or projects, don’t have the capacity to do everything internally.
+Most agencies, especially healthcare organizations or programs, don’t have the capacity to do everything internally.
 They don’t have the instructional design development team at hand to create courses for the staff or other audience members.
-You might need to look around for some extra help.

 Online Learning: Beginner’s Guide for Health Agencies